Twisted holographic superconductors in external magnetic field: Acknowledgement

 \section{Acknowledgement}

-We thank Du\v{s}an \Dj or\dj evi\'{c} for many helpful discussions and suggestions.
-This work is supported by the funding provided by the Faculty of Physics, University of Belgrade, through grant number 451-03-47/2023-01/200162 by the Ministry of Science, Technological Development and Innovations of the Republic of Serbia.
-D.G. acknowledges the support of the Science Fund of the Republic of Serbia, grant number 9029-YF-SAIGE, Twisted Holography: A Holographic Stance on the Quantum Superposition of Spacetimes - HOLISTIQUS.
+We thank Du\v{s}an \Dj or\dj evi\'{c} and Aleksandra Go\v{c}anin for many helpful discussions and suggestions.
+This work is supported by the funding provided by the Faculty of Physics, University of Belgrade, through Grant No. 451-03-136/2025-03/200162 by the Ministry of Science, Technological Development and Innovations of the Republic of Serbia.
+D.G. acknowledges the support of the Science Fund of the Republic of Serbia, Grant No. 9029-YF-SAIGE, Twisted Holography: A Holographic Stance on the Quantum Superposition of Spacetimes - HOLISTIQUS.